 Example: you can test this by recovering a wallet with the Recovery Phrase "teach reason poem" and the BIP39 passphrase "t4@P2".
 If you do it correctly, you will see a BTC transaction history.
 If you don't enable the option, or use any other passphrase, you will also recover a completely blank wallet.

 Case 3 - You added multiple wallets of the same coin originally, and were using a "secondary" wallet (non-default derivation path).
 Add wallets of the same coin again as many times as you did before.

 Note for NYCoin: If you used NYC with the first 1.8 beta version, add a new wallet setting the derivation path to "M/44H/175H/0H" on advanced settings.
 Then transfer those coins to the first (the default, with no altered path) wallet so there's no confusion in the future.

 Case 4 - You are recovering from a different, incompatible wallet

 Coinomi follows the BIP39 to derive your private keys and addresses.
 Other wallets, though they might also use some sort of HD derivation method, it could be a different one.
-Important mentions are the Jaxx wallet when it comes to Ethereum (read more here) and the Electrum wallet (read more here)
+Important mentions are the Jaxx wallet when it comes to Ethereum (read more here), Electrum (read more here), Bread and Loaf wallets.

 Bonus tip 1: If you still have your old phone with your original Coinomi wallet, you can check If you are using the extra BIP39 passphrase by going to "... / Settings / Show recovery phrase".
 If the option is enabled on your current wallet, you will see a note "This recovery Phrase is protected with a BIP39 passphrase".
 However the passphrase itself will not be shown.

 Bonus tip 2: If you still have your old phone with your original Coinomi wallet, you can check If you are using "secondary" wallets by tap+holding your wallet and choosing "... / Account details".
 The derivation path of default wallet ends with "0H", following wallets end with "1H", "2H" and so on.
 When adding a wallet on your new phone, you can specify the derivation path directly, by tapping on "advanced settings"